Arrhythmia Travel Insurance

-Treatment of Arrhythmia
+Treatment for Arrhythmia

 This is useful as it monitors your heartbeat constantly over 1 to 3 days, giving a more accurate account of your heart rhythm.
 In the case of Atrial Fibrillation, you may also need a chest x-ray and blood tests for further diagnosis.

-- Cardioversion - Using a controlled electric shock to your chest from a defibrillator to help restore your heart back to its usual rhythm
+- Cardioversion - Using a controlled electric shock to your chest from a defibrillator to help restore your heart to its usual rhythm

-- Implantable Cardioverter Defibrillator - Similar to a Pacemaker
+- Implantable Cardioverter Defibrillator - Similar to a pacemaker

-- Pacemaker - A small implantable device where electrical signals are sent from the Pacemaker to your heart to stimulate it to beat at a specific rate
+- Pacemaker - A small implantable device where electrical signals are sent from the pacemaker to your heart to stimulate it to beat at a specific rate